North Wind's Weir Duwamish Salmon Habitat Acquisition and Restoration Project

 The view above shows how completely the North Wind's Weir estuary restoration project can empty out during a very low tide.
 The photo above was taken at about a 0 foot tide with the river running 1,000 cubic feet per second (low for this time of year) on the afternoon of March 4.
 You can see the mudflat that -- when inundated as it is most of the time -- provides optimal rearing habitat for juvenile salmon.
 Photo courtesy of Norbert Woloszyn.

-Planting of "Upland" Trees and Shrubs Largely Completed February 27
+Most "Upland" Trees and Shrubs Installed by February 27

 On February 27, 116 volunteers planted trees and shrubs at the North Wind's Weir estuary restoration site on the Duwamish River in Tukwila.
 Their efforts built on the volunteer plantings begun February 6 and largely completed planting in the "upland."
 Several corridors through the upland down to the large wood clusters have been left unplanted at this time to allow access for installation of additional anchors on the wood clusters.
 These corridors will be filled in with plants when the re-anchoring is complete.